-Eligibility Criteria This section describes which customers and/or building types are eligible for participation in the program or initiatives.
-Offerings This section describes the offers available to customers under the program or initiative.
+This section describes which customers and/or building types are eligible for participation in the program or initiatives.
+This section describes the offers available to customers under the program or initiative.
 It can include technical assistance, incentives, design support, verification services and financial offerings.
 This section also describes the various pathways by which a customer or building can participate in a program or initiative.
-Implementation and Delivery This section describes the process by which the Company engages the customer with energy efficiency programs and offerings.
-Customer Feedback Customer feedback can be received by the Company in various ways; via an implementation vendor, direct feedback from the customer, via surveys conducted by the Company.
-Changes for 2022 The section captures the changes proposed in the year stated.
-Rationale for Changes Captures the rationale for the changes proposed in the planning year.
-Proposed Upcoming Evaluations Evaluation information can be found in this section at the program level.
-Initiatives like the Grocery Initiative or the Industrial Initiative are typically not evaluated.
+This section describes the process by which the Company engages the customer with energy efficiency programs and offerings.
+Customer feedback can be received by the Company in various ways; via an implementation vendor, direct feedback from the customer, via surveys conducted by the Company.
+The section captures the changes proposed in the year stated.
+Captures the rationale for the changes proposed in the planning year.
+Evaluation information can be found in this section at the program level.
+Industry-focused initiatives like the Grocery Initiative or the Industrial Initiative are typically not evaluated.
 The measures included in these initiatives are evaluated as part of larger evaluations for the programs.
-Hence at the initiative-level tables you will not see this "Proposed Upcoming Evaluations" section.
-Notes Additional notes related to the program, customer, offerings etc.
+Hence, initiative-level tables do not include "Proposed Upcoming Evaluations" sections.
+All evaluation studies are described in Attachment 3: 2022 Evaluation, Measurement, and Verification.